deansallinen/deansallinen.github.io/src/markdown/mailroom.md

     });
 ```

-Notice how we don't have every field?
+Notice how we don't have every field we added to our database?
 When we are creating a new parcel, this is the data the user will enter.
-When the mailroom later updates the parcel with the shipping information and the package dimensions, they will update this record.
+When the mailroom later updates the parcel with the shipping information and the package dimensions they will update this record with the missing information.

 And again we go into `app.js` to add a route: